panurag2303/shadow-self-ai/README.md

 Hi!
 We are **Synergetic AI Team**, a group of five students registered for this project.
 My name is Anurag Pathak, and I am one of the team members.

-**Important note:** This project is **personally done by me**.
-Although I am part of a group, the other team members did not communicate or collaborate on this project.
-I made the entire AI Project and all the code myself as a student participating in the Google Hackathon.
+**Please Notee** This project has been developed compeletly by me.
+While I am part of a team, my fellow members did not contribute to this specific project.
+I created the entire AI project and wrote all the code independently as a participant in the Google Hackathon.

-This project is called **Shadow Self**.
-It is a simple AI made to help youth with mental wellness.
-Sometimes, young people feel stressed, lonely, or scared to talk about their feelings.
-Shadow Self is like a **friendly big brother** that listens and gives advice.
+The is name of this Ai and project is Shadow Self.
+It is a simple and straightforward AI designed to support youth in their mental wellness journeys.
+Young individuals often experience feelings of stress, loneliness, or apprehension when discussing their emotions.
+Shadow Self acts like a caring older sibling who listens and offers guidance.

 ---